marlencrabapple/kareha-psgi/README.md

 ===========

 ## Intro ##
-This is the same Kareha you all know and love with a potentially huge speed boost.
+This is the same Kareha you know and love with a potentially huge speed boost.

 ## How To Use ##
 1. Grab Kareha from this repo.